Linconnaire/Electric-Vehicle-EV-Population-in-Washington-State/README.md

 -	EV Utility Support: A bar chart showing the contribution of the top 5 electric utilities supporting EV infrastructure.
 -	Clean Alternative Fuel Eligibility: A donut chart indicating the percentage of EVs eligible for alternative fuel incentives.

+**Interactive Dashboard**

-**_You can interact with the dashboard_** [here](https://public.tableau.com/app/profile/abiodun.afolabi6142/viz/ElectricVehiclePopulationinWashingtonStateDOL/Dashboard2)
+_You can interact with the dashboard_ [here](https://public.tableau.com/app/profile/abiodun.afolabi6142/viz/ElectricVehiclePopulationinWashingtonStateDOL/Dashboard2)

 ## Key Insights and Findings